New York Pay Transparency. Single-State Compliance.

 How do you respond?

-"Update every pay band to current market and put a compliant pay scale on every active posting within 48 hours.
-Then we respond to the NYS DOL with a corrective action plan AND a commitment to a privileged pay equity audit run through outside counsel."
+"Update every band to current market, put compliant scales on every active posting within 48 hours.
+Respond to NYS DOL with a corrective action plan AND a privileged pay equity audit through outside counsel."

-By Friday, the updated postings are live.
-Your response to the NYS DOL includes a corrective action plan, a timeline, and a confidential commitment to a privileged pay equity audit.
-Senior Deputy Director Alvarez's office acknowledges receipt and notes that the voluntary audit will be considered in any further enforcement evaluation.
+By Friday, updated postings are live.
+Senior Deputy Director Alvarez's office acknowledges receipt and notes the voluntary audit will weigh in any enforcement evaluation.

 NY Labor Law 194-b penalties are per-employee, per-posting.
-Proactive remediation is a mitigating factor in NYS DOL enforcement.
-Crucially, committing to a privileged pay equity audit run through outside counsel does two things: it surfaces the NY Labor Law 194 exposure before a plaintiff's attorney does, and it creates an attorney-client privileged process that, properly run, protects the working papers from civil discovery while preserving your obligation to remediate.
+Proactive remediation is a mitigating factor.
+A privileged pay equity audit through outside counsel surfaces NY Labor Law 194 exposure before a plaintiff's attorney does, and protects working papers from civil discovery.

 "Fix the 14 postings.
-Respond to the NYS DOL addressing exactly the posting violation.
-The pay gap finding is a separate matter we'll evaluate internally."
+Address exactly the posting violation.
+Pay gap is separate, we evaluate internally."

 You "We send what we have.
-We don't manufacture documentation we don't have."
+We don't manufacture what we don't."

-Your response addresses the 14 postings.
-Senior Deputy Director Alvarez's office writes back: "Your response is silent on the Pay Data Report disparity finding and on the bona fide factor documentation requested in our original correspondence.
-Please advise within ten days whether Hudson Park Media intends to provide this documentation, or whether we should proceed under our independent investigative authority."
+Alvarez's office writes back: "Your response is silent on the Pay Data Report disparity and the bona fide factor documentation.
+Advise within ten days, or we proceed under independent investigative authority."

-Responding only to what was asked is technically permissible.
-But the NYS DOL asked for two things: the posting remediation AND bona fide factor documentation under NY Labor Law 194.
-Answering only the easy half signals to the regulator that the harder half is the part you cannot defend.
-The follow-up letter is worse than the original because now you have demonstrated awareness of the gap without willingness to address it.
+The NYS DOL asked for two things: posting remediation AND bona fide factor documentation under NY Labor Law 194.
+Answering only the easy half signals the harder half is undefendable.
+The follow-up letter is worse than the original.

-Investigator Goldberg's office denies the extension request.
-Response: "The violations identified are ongoing.
+Goldberg's office denies the extension: "Violations are ongoing.
 Each non-compliant posting is a separate violation under NY Labor Law 194-b.
-The Department is also notifying you that the NYC Commission on Human Rights has exercised its independent authority and opened a parallel inquiry under Local Law 32.
-The two enforcement tracks will proceed in parallel; you will need to respond to both."
+NYCCHR has also opened a parallel inquiry under Local Law 32.
+Respond to both."

-Meanwhile, a candidate screenshots one of the still-live postings.
-LinkedIn post: "Hudson Park Media is under NYS DOL investigation for missing pay scales.
-And the postings are STILL up."
+A candidate screenshots a still-live posting.
+LinkedIn post: "Hudson Park Media under NYS DOL investigation for missing pay scales.
+Postings STILL up."
 800 likes and climbing.
-By midday, three named class-action firms have posted advertisements targeting current Hudson Park Media employees in New York City.
+By midday, three class-action firms are advertising to Hudson Park Media employees in NYC.

-Unlike some regulations that freeze penalties once you acknowledge the issue, NY Labor Law 194-b treats each day a non-compliant posting remains live as a continuing violation.
-Requesting an extension while the postings stay up does not pause the clock.
-It runs it.
-Worse, the NYS DOL has discretion to escalate to formal investigation under NY Labor Law 194-b enforcement.
-Once that happens, the timeline is no longer yours to manage.
-What you are really delaying is not compliance.
-It is confronting the pay band problem underneath.
+NY Labor Law 194-b treats each day a non-compliant posting stays live as a continuing violation.
+An extension request does not pause the clock.
+NYS DOL can escalate to formal investigation.
+What you delay is not compliance, it is confronting the pay band problem underneath.

-You've responded to the NYS DOL, or at least started to.
-While you were drafting, this landed in your inbox from Lauren Mitchell, Senior Engineer.
+While you were drafting, this landed from Lauren Mitchell, Senior Engineer.

-"Hi Jonah, Under New York NY Labor Law 194-b, I'm formally requesting the pay scale for my current position (Senior Software Engineer, L5).
-I understand the company is required to provide this upon request.
+"Hi Jonah, Under NY Labor Law 194-b, I'm formally requesting the pay scale for my position (Sr. Software Engineer, L5).
 Thank you."

 | Employee | Title | Years | Rating | Salary |